geaz/muRLi/README.md

 Open the project in [Visual Studio Code](https://code.visualstudio.com/).
 The project uses [PlatformIO](https://platformio.org/platformio-ide) to develop the firmware.
 Install the PlatformIO extension into Visual Studio Code, if not already done.

-To flash the firmware onto the Wemos connect it to your PC and press the *Upload* button in the status bar.
+To flash the firmware onto the Wemos connect it to your PC, make sure that the **-DBUILD_MURLI** build flag is active in the *platformio.ini* file and press the *Upload* button in the status bar.

 ![muRLi - Flash](https://raw.githubusercontent.com/geaz/muRLi/master/img/flash.png)